 Prenatal vitamins can help reduce the chance for neural tube defects, which happen in the first 4 – 6 weeks of growth.
 During this time, you most likely aren’t even aware you’re pregnant, but by taking prenatal vitamins before conception, you’re already giving your baby the best chance of healthy growth.

 If you find your prenatal vitamins are making you nauseous, try taking them at night before you go to sleep.
 You may also need to try out different brands to find one that fits your tummy.
 I really liked this brand of prenatal vitamins when I was pregnant the second time.

 Safety Note: Stay away from Rainbow Light prenatals.
-They were just sued and found guilty in a California lawsuit after safety testing found mercery and heavy metals in their prenatal products.
+They were sued in 2019 and found guilty in a California lawsuit after safety testing found mercery and heavy metals in their prenatal products.

 Scheduling an appointment for an overall health check-up and to talk with your doctor about starting to try to get pregnant is important.
 This check-up will make sure your body is ready for pregnancy, but that there aren’t any hidden sicknesses you aren’t aware of, or that could affect pregnancy and your baby.